What Office 365 business product or license do I have?

 Tip: The latest desktop version of Office means you get an Office subscription with Word, Excel, PowerPoint, and others.
 SharePoint Online means you get OneDrive for Business and team sites.
 And Exchange Online means you get email.

 A lot of things can happen if you don’t have the necessary Office 365 for business product or license.
 Here are some examples:

 You try to install Office on your PC from Office 365 but discover that there is no installation button.

-You try to use Word Online, Excel Online, or other Office Online products and end up on the Office 365 Settings page showing that you don’t have the needed license.
+You try to use Word for the web, Excel for the web, or other Office for the web products and end up on the Office 365 Settings page showing that you don’t have the needed license.

 You try to sign in to OneDrive for Business but can't access the site or get an error message.

 You try to install Office for iPad from the Apple App store and get an error that your subscription is not entitled to use the app.